abinay-devulapally/container-monitoring-extension/README.md

 - Added real-time alerts and notifications.
 - Introduced automatic clearing of alerts feature.
-- Introduced vscode webview of monitoring dashboard.
+- Introduced VS Code webview for the monitoring dashboard.

+### 1.1.2 (Current)

+- Improved stability and performance.
+- Fixed minor bugs in alert handling.
+- Enhanced user interface for better user experience.

 ## Getting Started

 To begin using the Container Monitoring Extension:

-1. Install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=yourusername.container-monitoring-extension).
+1. Install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=LiveContainerMonitoring.container-monitoring-extension).
 2. Open VS Code and navigate to the Command Palette (`Ctrl+Shift+P` on Windows/Linux, `Cmd+Shift+P` on macOS).
 3. Type "**Start Container Monitoring**" and select it to initialize the extension.
 4. Access the **Container Monitoring Dashboard** from the Command Palette to view and manage container health and status.
+5. Type "**Stop Container Monitoring**" and select it to stop Monitoring.

 Ensure Docker is installed and running on your system for the extension to function properly.